Can Surgery Cause Erectile Dysfunction?

 | 6–12 months | The most significant recovery typically occurs in this window |

-Recovery is highly individual and depends on age at surgery, pre-operative erectile function, whether nerve-sparing was performed, surgical approach (open, laparoscopic, robotic), and overall cardiovascular health.
-Younger men with good pre-surgical erectile function who undergo bilateral nerve-sparing surgery have the best prognosis.
+Recovery depends on age, pre-operative erectile function, whether nerve-sparing was performed, surgical approach, and overall cardiovascular health.

 Treatment Options for Post-Surgical ED